kyberdrb/CLionProjects/Design_Patterns_CPP/Structural/Adapter/Class_adapter_as_interface_without_reference_wrapper_with_polymorphism_with_multiple_inheritance-compile_time_CPP_14/README.md

 Reference implementation of an Adapter design pattern

 - implementation of an Adapter as a **Class Adapter** - **_compile-time Adapter_**
-- compile-time usability only
+- compile-time usability only - not reassignable to another Adaptee instance: once assigned to a specific Adaptee instance, will be assigned to the Adapter until the end of the Adapter's lifetime
-- with `virtual` function, polymorphism and multiple inheritance
+- adapter implemented with an Interface: a class with only pure `virtual` function and multiple inheritance

 ## Sources